+UC

+This course is acceptable for credit at all University of California campuses.

+†UC

-- UC This course is acceptable for credit at all branches of the University of California. - †UC The granting of transfer credit by a UC campus for fieldwork or directed study courses is contingent upon a review of the course outline after transfer.
+The granting of transfer credit by a UC campus for directed study, fieldwork, or variable topics courses is contingent upon a review of the course outline after transfer.
 A UC student must submit a petition to initiate this process.